 We offer a variety of training and briefing sessions to consult and inform our tenants on key service areas.
 These include the annual programme of "food for thought" sessions, open meetings and various consultation sessions which are co-ordinated in line with training needs, service priorities and legislative changes.

-We host an annual tenants' conference to bring together tenants from across North Lanarkshire.
+We host an annual to bring together tenants from across North Lanarkshire.
 Participants enjoy an eventful programme of workshops and speakers and have the opportunity to network and visit the busy marketplace stalls.

 We conduct various surveys and questionnaires regarding our services, including our biennial Tenant Satisfaction Survey.